 Does your startup need a Data Protection Officer (DPO)?

-Your company needs a DPO once a minimum of 20 people work on operations that process personal data.
+In Germany, your company needs a DPO once a minimum of 20 people work on operations that process personal data.
 If you process any sensitive personal data you have the obligation to get a DPO no matter how many people are involved.
 For instance, in the case of HealthTech and FinTech startups it is very recommendable to get a DPO.
 If any patient data or bank account details get stolen or lost, it is useful to have someone on your side who is familiar with the process of reporting the data breach to the national data protection authority (DPA).

 Still able to keep up?
 If not, it is perfectly normal.
 If you have any questions or you feel like you need support, you can also ask the Berlin Data Protection Supervisor for advice.
 You can even book consultation hours for your startup.